loning/the-math/docs/psi-collapse-zfc/chapter-15-residual-utility-zfc-future-mathematical-collapse-systems.md

 ZFC can mediate between:
 - Collapse mathematics and classical systems
-- Consciousness-aware and formal approaches
+- Observer-aware and formal approaches
 - Intuitive insights and rigorous proofs
 - Human understanding and machine verification